Montessori Early Childhood Education

 A Montessori classroom is a carefully prepared environment.
 Materials are specifically designed and chosen to provide a sequential, concrete and attractive curriculum.
 The opportunities for learning are extensive and appropriate to the child.
 Through touching and manipulating concrete materials and objects, children are introduced to basic concepts in mathematics, language, science and geography.

 Our classrooms are comprised of children of mixed ages and genders.
+Classroom placement is determined by administration and considers both classroom space and availability.

 will be put on the wait list, based on the date received.
 There is a $50 non-refundable application fee.
-While we have on-going enrollment, most of our new children are enrolled in the late summer/early fall (as our graduates leave the program, and space becomes open).
+While we have on-going enrollment, most of our new children are enrolled in the late summer/early fall (as our graduates leave the program, and space becomes available).